How To Make My Bathroom Cleaning Checklist Work For You!

 How to clean your bathroom

 This makes bathroom cleaning super quick and encourages you not to keep too much clutter in the bathroom.
-After you have cleaned the bathroom only return the absolutely necessary items, try to have nothing left out on window sills or countertops, make use of storage to make daily bathroom cleaning quick and easy!
+After cleaning the bathroom, only return the necessary items, try to have nothing left out on window sills or countertops, and use storage to make bathroom cleaning quick and easy!

 2. Vacuum the whole area first

 vacuum the whole area first before you use any water or cleaning products.
-This will remove any dust and hair and will speed up your cleaning time enormously!
+This will remove dust and hair and will enormously speed up your cleaning time!

-Clean all mirrors, it’s ok to spot clean mirrors, try to only use a tiny bit of glass cleaner, this helps to prevent smears and also speeds up your cleaning time.
-To find out how to get streak free glass and chrome read this post.
-Remember if you are cleaning a mirrored cabinet to wipe the top!
+Clean all mirrors.
+It’s ok to spot clean mirrors.
+Try only to use a tiny bit of glass cleaner.
+This helps to prevent smears and also speeds up your cleaning time.
+Remember, if you are cleaning a mirrored cabinet, wipe the top!

 Clean windows and window frames.